routedapp/routedapp.github.io/README.md

 - `CONTENTFUL_SPACE_ID`
 - `CONTENTFUL_ACCESS_TOKEN`

 These values enable the `gatsby-source-contentful` plugin to access the page data stored on Contentful.
-The same keys and values need to be provided as secrets in the GitHub repo.
 Talk to someone on the Routed team to get the latest values.
+The same keys and values are provided as secrets in the GitHub repo.

 You can also add this entry to the `.env` file: